Use --proxy-server for the proxy host

 Separate 407 from target blocking

-A 407 Proxy Authentication Required comes from the proxy.
-A 403, captcha, or empty search result comes from the target.
-Mixing those two wastes time.
+A 407 Proxy Authentication Required comes from the proxy itself, while a 403, a captcha, or an empty search result comes from the target.
+Keeping those two sources separate saves more debugging time than any other habit on this page.

 | Result | What it means | Next check |